Islamic banking and finance: Profit and loss sharing

 long-term financing with profit-and-loss-sharing mechanisms is "far riskier and costlier" than the long term or medium-term lending of the conventional banks – according to critics such as economist Tarik M. Yousef – and has "declined to almost negligible proportions".Kuran, Timur.
 2004.
 Islam and Mammon: The economic predicaments of Islamism.
 Princeton, NJ; Princeton University PressYousef, T.M.
 2004.
 The murabaha syndrome in Islamic finance: Laws, institutions and policies.
 In Politics of Islamic finance, ed.
 C.M.
 Henry and Rodney Wilson.
 Edinburgh: Edinburgh University Press Loans are permitted in Islam if the interest that is paid is linked to the profit or loss obtained by the investment.
 The concept of profit acts as a symbol in Islam as equal sharing of profits, losses, and risks.

 Mudarabah

 A mudarabah or mudharabah contract is a profit sharing partnership in a commercial enterprise.
-One partner, rabb-ul-mal, is a silent or sleeping partner who provides money.
-The other partner, mudarib, provides expertise and management.
+One partner, the rabb-ul-mal, is a silent or sleeping partner who provides money.
+The other partner, the mudarib, provides expertise and management.
 The arrangement is similar to venture capital in conventional finance, in which a venture capitalist finances an entrepreneur, who provides management and labor.